 Beginning surfers can bunk at the gaudy Turtle Bay resort, spectacularly situated on a peninsula with sunset views on one side and a sand beach (protected by a coral reef) on the other.
 You’ll catch beginners, kids, and dogs on boards there in summer and, around the point, in Kalewa Bay during the winter, when breaks elsewhere are much bigger.
 There’s a surfing school outside, a shrine to pro surfer Andy Irons in the lobby, and abstract photos of today’s heroes acing Banzai Pipeline, the enormous wave that breaks off Ehukai Park.
 Advanced surfers can book North Shore surf guides to explore more hidden coves.

 The beachfront Waikiki neighborhood of Honolulu is considered the birthplace of surfing, and the huge Hilton Hawaiian Village Beach Resort & Spa was built 55 years ago on land where the Duke was born.
 Visitors can see his life story in old photo murals near the famous Lappert’s ice cream shop, as well as inside on their History Wall.
-In addition to the many aloha shirt shops, venues like the classic ca. 1901 Moana Surfrider (a sunset mai tai at the city’s first hotel, now a Westin, is a must) and the extensive surfing collection at the Bishop Museum celebrate this city’s surf culture.
+There’s more than just aloha shirt shops.
+Plan time for venues like the classic ca. 1901 Moana Surfrider (a sunset mai tai at the city’s first hotel, now a Westin, is a must.)
+The extensive surfing collection at the Bishop Museum celebrate this city’s surf culture.

-Waikiki is the destination for almost any watersport and numbers many parks and Pearl Harbor among its land-based sights.
+Waikiki is the destination for almost any watersport.
+Discover the island’s many parks and Pearl Harbor waterfront among its land-based sights.
 AccesSurf Hawaii teaches the mentally and physically challenged adaptive surfing and swimming on the first Saturday of every month at Barber’s Point Beach Park.
 Budget watchers have a choice of Aqua Aston Hotels or the high style Surfjack Inn & Swim Club, a boutique property whose Surf Concierge can arrange private lessons.
 Another option and one of the few Hawaii all-inclusive resorts is the Hawaii Embassy Suites Waikiki Beach, ideal for families.

-With community living areas, co-working spaces and rooms ranging from suites to hammocks, the very popular Selina has lodging for every young taste and budget in two Bocas del Toro locations: the Isla Colon on a surfing beach and the solar-powered Red Frog Bungalows on Isla Bastimentos, a short ferry ride from Bocas Town.
+With community living areas, co-working spaces and rooms ranging from suites to hammocks, the very popular Selina has lodging for every young taste and budget.
+They run two Bocas del Toro locations: the Isla Colon on a surfing beach and the solar-powered Red Frog Bungalows on Isla Bastimentos, a short ferry ride from Bocas Town.

-Ready to hang ten?
-Let us know where you find the good waves.
+Ready to hang 10?
+Let us know where you find good waves.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.